cesar1884/NLP_reviews_TripAdvisor/README.md

 - Moving to deep learning revealed an overfitting problem, likely exacerbated by the lack of data.

 ### Model Employed and Results
-- A sequential model with an embedding layer, Bi-LSTM, dropout, and a dense layer was employed.
+- A sequential model with an embedding layer, Bi-LSTM, dropout, and a dense layer had the best results.
     ```python
     model = Sequential([
       Embedding(MAX_VOCAB_SIZE, EMBEDDING_DIM, input_length=MAX_SEQUENCE_LENGTH),